bbglab/oncodrive3d/README.md

 This step build the datasets necessary for Oncodrive3D to run the 3D clustering analysis.
 It is required once after installation or whenever you need to generate datasets for a different organism or apply a specific threshold to define amino acid contacts.

+> [!WARNING]
+> This step is highly time- and resource-intensive, requiring a significant amount of free disk space.
+It will download a large amount of data, including AlphaFold-predicted structures and reference genomes (if not already cached).
+Ensure sufficient resources are available before proceeding, as insufficient capacity may result in extended runtimes or processing failures.

 > [!NOTE]
-> The first time that you run Oncodrive3D building dataset step with a given reference genome, it
-> will download it from our servers.
-By default the downloaded datasets go to
-> `~/.bgdata`.
-If you want to move these datasets to another folder you have to
-> define the system environment variable `BGDATA_LOCAL` with an export command.
+> The first time that you run Oncodrive3D building dataset step with a given reference genome, it will download it from our servers.
+By default the downloaded datasets go to`~/.bgdata`.
+If you want to move these datasets to another folder you have to define the system environment variable `BGDATA_LOCAL` with an export command.

 ```
 Usage: oncodrive3d build-datasets [OPTIONS]